2007 Mymensingh mass suicide: Background

-The belief system centered on Anwar Darbesh as the original Adam, the creator of the universe.
-He rejected Islam, Christianity, Hinduism, and Buddhism, declaring all organized religions as false and accusing Prophet Muhammad of controlling them all.
-According to Anwar, their home at Kalindi in Dhaka, was the site where the first human, Adam, had appeared.
-He claimed that his descendants — his children and grandchildren — were divine extensions of himself.
+The belief system centered on Darbesh as the original Adam, the creator of the universe.
+He rejected Islam, Christianity, Hinduism, and Buddhism, declaring all organized religions as false and accusing Muhammad of controlling them all.
+According to him, their home at Kalindi in Dhaka, was the site where the first human, Adam, had appeared.
+He claimed that his descendants, his children and grandchildren, were divine extensions of himself.
 In his writings, he also claimed to be the reincarnation of Aynal Haq of Multan, a Sufi figure executed for claiming to be divine.
-Anwar's diary stated that his soul had reincarnated in his grandson Moula.
+Darbesh's diary stated that his soul had reincarnated in his grandson Moula.

 The cult's doctrine included the view that all religious institutions were illusions and that every human body was itself divine.
-In one diary entry, Anwar wrote:"I am Adam now living a humble life in Mymensingh.
+In one diary entry, Darbesh wrote:"I am Adam now living a humble life in Mymensingh.
 We have led a very miserable life and even starved...
-I have taken my son Maehi and will take other members to me."The family attempted to bury Anwar according to his instructions when he died of cardiac arrest at BIRDEM Hospital in Dhaka on 10 July 2000.
-He had directed that he be buried inside the house, legs facing west — contrary to Islamic rites.
+I have taken my son Maehi and will take other members to me."The family attempted to bury Darbesh according to his instructions when he died of cardiac arrest at BIRDEM Hospital in Dhaka on 10 July 2000.
+He had directed that he be buried inside the house, legs facing west contrary to Islamic rites.
 However, locals, angered by what they saw as heresy, blocked the burial.
 Maehi claimed the family had converted to Christianity, hoping to justify the burial position.
 The local church denied any such affiliation.
-Eventually, police intervened and Anwar was buried according to Islamic rites at Char Kalibari Graveyard in Mymensingh.
+Eventually, police intervened and Darbesh was buried according to Islamic rites at Char Kalibari Graveyard in Mymensingh.

-In 2004, Anwar's son Maehi — who had adopted the name Galen M. Sany and worked as Director of Admissions at East West University in Dhaka, was murdered.
+In 2004, Darbesh's son Maehi, who had adopted the name Galen M. Sany and worked as Director of Admissions at East West University in Dhaka, was murdered.
 Police later discovered forged university certificates in his possession.
 His death left the family without financial support, further deepening their hardship.
 He was buried at Char Kalibari Graveyard, reportedly after his brother Arif apologized to the community and reaffirmed the family's Muslim identity.
 After Maehi's death, Arif moved to Dhaka in search of work, supporting the family by teaching.
 With no adult male left in the household, the family's vulnerability increased in the years leading up to the mass suicide.